creoapp/documentation/docs/drafts/OvalShape.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `OvalShape` class but the `fillColor`, `strokeColor`, and `strokeThickness` are the most populars to be configured.
+Several UI aspects can be configured in the `OvalShape` class but the `fillColor`, `strokeColor`, and `strokeThickness` are the most commons to be configured.
 - `fillColor`: Color used to fill the shape.
 - `strokeColor`: Color used to stoke shape border.
 - `strokeThickness`: Border thickness.